Memorable Manitobans: Joseph Henry Hughes (1857-1917)

 Lumber merchant, Mayor of Brandon (1914).

-In 1883, he married Anna Maria Hughes (1854-1947) of Middlesex County (near Strathroy), daughter of Thomas Hughes of Metcalfe, Middlesex County and a sister-in-law of Lewis Arnett.
-They had five children: Alma Hughes (b 1885), Maggie May Hughes (b 1887; attending Alma College, St. Thomas, Ontario, 1906), Percy Cooper Hughes (b 1889), Harley Moody Hughes, and Ruth Alida Hughes (b 1894).
+On 21 February 1883, he married Anna Maria Hughes (1854-1947) of Middlesex County (near Strathroy), daughter of Thomas Hughes of Metcalfe, Middlesex County and a sister-in-law of Lewis Arnett.
+They had five children: Alma Hughes (1885-?), Maggie May Hughes (1887-?; attending Alma College, St. Thomas, Ontario, 1906), Percy Cooper Hughes (1889-?), Harley Moody Hughes, and Ruth Alida Hughes (1894-?).
 Hughes served as a Brandon city alderman for four years, chairman of the Board of Public Works, and Mayor of Brandon in 1914.
+He was a member of the AF & AM and IOF.

 Birth and death registrations, Manitoba Vital Statistics.